zzxwill/odps/intl.en-US/Best Practices/Optimize long tail computing.md

 To address this problem, you can distribute a piece of task to multiple workers for execution, rather than designate a worker to run the heaviest task.
 This article describes how to address typical cases of long tail.

-## JOIN long tail {#section_zxf_5vd_5db .section}
+## Join long tail {#section_zxf_5vd_5db .section}

-**Cause**
+**Cause**:

-When the key of a JOIN statement has a large amount of data, a long tail occurs.
+When the Key of a Join statement has a large amount of data, a long tail occurs.

-**Solution**
+**Solution**:

 You can solve the problem in three steps:

 -   Verify that one or both of the tables are not small tables.
-If one table is large and the other small, you can use the MAPJOIN statement to cache the small table.
-For the syntax and relevant description, see [SELECT operation](../../../../reseller.en-US/User Guide/SQL/SELECT operation.md).
+If one table is large and the other small, you can use the mapjoin statement to cache the small table.
+For the syntax and relevant description, see [Introduction to the SELECT Syntax](../../../../intl.en-US/User Guide/SQL/Select Operation/Introduction to the SELECT Syntax.md#).
 If the job is a MapReduce job, you can use the resource table function to cache the small table.

 -   If both tables are relatively large, reduce duplicated data as much as possible.

 -   If the problem persists, consider service optimization to avoid the calculation of Cartesian product on the two keys with a large data volume.

+-   Small table leftjoin large table, odps direct leftjoin is slow.
+At this point, you can first small the table and the large table mapjoin, so that you can get the intersection between the small table and the big table, and this intermediate table must not be greater than the large table \(as long as there is not a large key tilt not very large \).
+The small table then performs a lettjoin with this intermediate table, and the effect is equal to the larger table of the small leftjoin.

 ## Group By long tail {#section_byf_5vd_5db .section}

 **Cause**

-When a key of the Group By statement has a large amount of computations, a long tail occurs.
+When a Key of the Group By statement has a large amount of computations, a long tail occurs.

-**Solution**
+**Solution**:

 You can solve the problem in either of the following ways:

 -   Rewrite the SQL statement and add random numbers to split the long key.
-For example:
+As shown in the following:

     ```
     SELECT Key,COUNT(*) AS Cnt FROM TableName GROUP BY Key;
     ```

     Provided that the Combiner is skipped, data is shuffled from the M node to the R node.
-Then, the R node performs the COUNT operation.
+Then, the R node performs the Count operation.
 The execution plan is M \> R. If you want to redistribute work to the key with the long tail, modify the statement as follows:

     ```
     -- Assume that the key with the long tail is KEY001.